anuwu/ERPLAG-Compiler/README.md

 ## Info

 Create your own erplag files using an extension of .erp.
 Use erplag -h for help on using the compiler.
 The language specification document is present in the repository.
-Its name is "ERPLAG-Specifications.pdf"
+Its name is "ERPLAG-Specifications.pdf".
+My personal modifications to the original specification is listed in "Notes.txt"

 If you wish to make changes to the compiler source, or the compiler script file `erplag`, then run the following command after doing so -
    - `./cc`